AlexMi-Ha/IdentityServer/README.md

 > [!WARNING]
 > The services must run under the same domain as the identity server.
 The cookie gets set to the domain of the identity server by default. (e.g. `identity-server.example.com` sets an authentication cookie for `.example.com`)

-In order to verify the tokens signiture, configure the identity servers public key as the asymmetric signing public key in your service.
+In order to verify the tokens signature, configure the identity servers public key as the asymmetric signing public key in your service.

 ## Features